Trial begins for four men accused of plotting to kidnap Michigan governor | Law-Order

 Trial begins for four men accused of plotting to kidnap Michigan governor

-In their opening statement in a Grand Rapids, Michigan, courtroom, prosecutors told the jury they would offer evidence that would prove the men planned to break into Whitmer's home, hog-tie her and take her away at gunpoint.
-"To accomplish that, they would shoot, blow up and kill anybody who got in their way, in their own words, creating a war zone here in Michigan," U.S. Attorney Jonathan Roth said.
-Fox's attorney Christopher Gibbons said during his opening statement that his client and the other men engaged in just talk.
+In their opening statement, prosecutors told the jury they would offer evidence that would prove the men planned to break into Whitmer's vacation home, hog-tie her and take her away at gunpoint to stand trial on treason charges over her COVID-19 mandates.
+"To accomplish that, they would shoot, blow up and kill anybody who got in their way, in their own words, creating a war zone here in Michigan," Assistant U.S. Attorney Jonathan Roth said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)